Skip to main content

 Practical and clinically-focused metabolic health curriculum

-Our Metabolic Health course is case based and clinically focused.
-It is designed to improve your ability to manage diabetes, obesity and associated cardiovascular complications in the general population, as well as in at-risk populations such as pregnant women, the elderly, those with mental illness and in indigenous peoples.
+Our Metabolic Health courses are case based and clinically focused.
+They are designed to improve your ability to manage diabetes, obesity and associated cardiovascular complications in the general population, as well as in at-risk populations such as pregnant women, the elderly, those with mental illness and in indigenous peoples.

 Learn from experts in their field

-The Metabolic Health course is taught by experts in diabetes, obesity, cardiovascular metabolic disease, lifestyle education and other specialist fields.
-The course coordinator is:
+Our Metabolic Health courses are taught by local and international experts in diabetes, obesity, cardiovascular metabolic disease, lifestyle education and other specialist fields.
+The Program Director is: Dr Victoria Rudland.

 Flexible postgraduate study modes

-Coursework is delivered mainly online with face to face workshops providing an opportunity to refine your skills and a chance to interact with senior clinicians and fellow students.
-The online content can be accessed at a time and place to suit you, including on your mobile devices.
+Coursework is delivered 100% online with virtual tutorials and workshops providing an opportunity to refine your skills and a chance to interact with senior clinicians and fellow students.
+The learning material can be accessed at a time and place that suits you, including on your mobile devices.

 The coursework can be undertaken at graduate certificate, graduate diploma, master’s and advanced master’s level and there is an opportunity for movement between these options.
 Find out more.